Post-Operative Wound Instructions

-Once your procedure is complete you will have a large bulky bandage over the surgical site.
+Once your procedure is complete at the Dermatologic Surgery Center in Medina, OH, you will have a large bulky bandage over the surgical site.
 This is a pressure bandage.
 Leave this in place for 24 hours.
 Do not get this bandage wet.
 You can apply additional pressure over this bandage, if instructed to do so.
 You may use cold compresses tonight over the top of the bandage.
 Once you remove the pressure bandage, please follow the appropriate directions below.

 - If your wound has been left to heal on its own: